Fakerallen/thingpark-iot-flow-js-driver/README.md

 It has a mandatory `eventTime` and a `value` and/or `coordinates`.
 The `value` represents the actual value of the point at the given `eventTime` while the `coordinates` represents the GPS position of the `thing` at the given `eventTime`.
-It is possible to provide only the `coordinates` in which case it represents the position of the device at the provided `eventTime`
+It is possible to provide only the `coordinates` in which case it represents the position of the device at the provided `eventTime`.

+The points defined in each driver must follow a predefined ontology of units if exist.
+You can find more information in [driver definition](#driver-definition) section.

 ### Application